rseanhall/sdk-api/sdk-api-src/content/wuapi/nf-wuapi-iupdatedownloaderex-begindownload2.md

 A value from the [DownloadType](ne-wuapi-downloadtype.md) specifying the type of download to perform, full download or downloading only the update bootstrapper.

-> [!NOTE]
-> Attempting to download the update bootstrapper for an update that does not contain one is a no-op.

 ### -param onProgressChanged

 An [IDownloadProgressChangedCallback](nn-wuapi-idownloadprogresschangedcallback.md) interface that is called periodically for download progress changes before download is complete.